vickywane/digitaloceanspaces-upload-api/submission.md

 ### Defining Application GraphQL Schema

 By default, the `gqlgen init` command previously executed would generate the schema for a TODO application within the `schema.graphqls` file.
-While this is a valid schema, the application intentded for this tutorial is not a TODO application.
+While this is a valid schema, the application intended for this tutorial is not a TODO application.
 Hence, you would need to change the boilerplate schema.

-To create a suitable schema for the API we are building, open the `schema.graphqls` file in your prefferred code editor and replace the boilerplate schema with the schema in the code snippet below;
+To create a suitable schema for the API we are building, open the `schema.graphqls` file in your preferred code editor and replace the boilerplate schema with the schema in the code snippet below;

 ```graphql